pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 >
 > By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
 For details about what is shared and how to disable the sharing, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).

-## Monitor the cluster
+## Monitor

-Obtain the LoadBalancer domain name of Grafana:
+Obtain the LoadBalancer IP of Grafana:

 {{< copyable "shell-regular" >}}